-DISS905 (3.0credit hours)
+DISS905 (1.5 credit hours)

 Continuing Dissertation Services II

 Continuation of DISS901.
 If DISS901 is not completed within the term, students will automatically be enrolled in DISS905 in order to receive dissertation services from their committee chair or committee members.